- Education and Science»

-LIFE ON THE FRINGE - 16: LEGENDARY GIANTS - Fergus Mac Roth, Findabar and Fionn Mac Cumhaill
+LIFE ON THE FRINGE - 16: LEGENDARY GAEL GIANTS - Fergus Mac Roth, Findabar And Fionn Mac Cumhaill

 Fergus mac Roth

 Was in love with his brother Fachtna's widow Nessa.
 She would only lie with him, she said, if he gave up his throne to her son Conchobar mac Nessa for a year.

 Fergus must have been desperate to win her because he agreed, but at the end of the year Fachtna's son refused to yield the throne.